AUTHORIZATION: Rivers and Harbors Act of 1945 (P.L. 79-14).

 COMMERCE: In 2017, the annual commercial tonnage transported through this navigation asset was 10,000 tons, and consisted of fuel oil.
-This asset supports U.S. Coast Guard Station Jones Beach, NY Search & Rescue (SAR) missions, and provides access from the Atlantic Ocean to the protected non-federal inner channels of the Middle Bay.
+This asset supports U.S. Coast Guard Station Jones Beach, NY Search & Rescue (SAR) missions.
 The channel also supports approximately ten commercial marinas.

 BACKGROUND: The channel was last maintenance dredged by the U.S. Army Corps of Engineers in Fiscal Year (FY) 2014, when approximately 665,000 cubic yards (CY) of dredged sand was removed from the navigation channel, and beneficially used on the down drift Point Lookout, NY shoreline.
 During FY2014, an east jetty rehabilitation project was completed.

-STATUS: In FY2021, funds are being used for commonly performed Operations & Maintenance (O&M) work, including preliminary engineering & design; in preparation for out-year maintenance dredging, subject to availability of funds.
-Production of an annual hydrographic channel condition survey, and publication of a controlling depth report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for FY2021.
+STATUS: In FY2022, commonly performed Operations & Maintenance (O&M) work includes expected solicitation and award of a maintenance dredging contract, with dredging for this cycle anticipated to occur in the fall/winter of 2022, subject to availability of funds.
+Production of an annual hydrographic channel condition survey, and publication of a controlling depth report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for FY2022.